ChrysKoum/BugBusters-Cypress-Hackathon/README.md

 To run these tests locally, follow these steps:
 1. Clone the repository.
 2. Install the dependencies using `npm install`.
-3. Run the tests via the Cypress Test Runner with `npx cypress open` or headlessly with `npx cypress run`.
+3. Run the tests via the Cypress Test Runner with `cy:run` and `cy:open`.

 ## Contributing
 This project is a collaborative effort for the Netcompany Intrasoft competition.
 While we are not actively seeking contributions, any insights or suggestions are welcome.